-Oral candidiasis (thrush) often appears as white, cheesy plaques that stick tightly to the mucous membranes and leave red erosions when wiped off.
+Oral candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
+Infections can occur anywhere and are most common in skinfolds, digital... read more (thrush) often appears as white, cheesy plaques that stick tightly to the mucous membranes and leave red erosions when wiped off.
 Thrush is most common among patients with diabetes or immunocompromise and among those who are taking antibiotics.

-Gardner syndrome is a type of familial adenomatous polyposis, a hereditary disorder of the GI tract that involves multiple colorectal polyps.
+Gardner syndrome is a type of familial adenomatous polyposis Familial Adenomatous Polyposis Familial adenomatous polyposis is a hereditary disorder causing numerous colonic polyps and frequently resulting in colon carcinoma, often by age 40.
+Patients are usually asymptomatic but may... read more , a hereditary disorder of the gastrointestinal tract that involves multiple colorectal polyps.
 Patients who have Gardner syndrome often present with multiple oral osteomas that may clinically resemble multiple torus lesions, particularly in the body and angle of the lower jaw.

-Keratoacanthomas are growths that form on the lips and other sun-exposed areas, such as the face, forearms, and hands.
-A keratoacanthoma usually reaches its full size of about 1 to 3 cm or more in diameter within 1 or 2 mo, then begins to shrink after another few months and may eventually disappear without treatment.
-Once, all keratoacanthomas were considered to be noncancerous, but many experts now consider those that do not diminish in size to be low-grade cancerous lesions, and biopsy or excision is currently recommended for such lesions.
+Keratoacanthomas Keratoacanthoma Keratoacanthomas are round, firm, usually flesh-colored nodules with sharply sloping borders and a characteristic central crater containing keratinous material; they usually resolve spontaneously... read more are growths that form on the lips and other sun-exposed areas, such as the face, forearms, and hands.
+A keratoacanthoma usually reaches its full size of about 1 to 3 cm or more in diameter within 1 or 2 months, then begins to shrink after another few months and may eventually disappear without treatment.
+Once, all keratoacanthomas were considered to be noncancerous, but some experts now consider those that do not diminish in size to be low-grade cancerous lesions, and biopsy or excision is currently recommended for such lesions.

 Odontomas are overgrowths of tooth-forming cells that look like small, misshapen extra teeth.
 In children, they may get in the way of normal tooth eruption.
 In adults, they may push teeth out of alignment.
+Large odontomas may also cause enlargement of the maxilla or mandible.
 They are usually removed surgically.

-Salivary gland tumors are mostly (75 to 80%) benign, slow-growing, and painless.
-They usually occur as a single, soft, movable lump beneath normal-appearing skin or under the buccal mucosa.
+Salivary gland tumors Salivary Gland Tumors Most salivary gland tumors are benign and occur in the parotid glands.
+A painless salivary mass is the most common sign and is evaluated by fine-needle aspiration biopsy.
+Imaging with CT and... read more are mostly (75 to 80%) benign, slow-growing, and painless.
+They usually occur as a single, soft, movable lump beneath normal-appearing skin or under the oral mucosa.
 Occasionally, when hollow and fluid-filled, they are firm.
 The most common type is a pleomorphic adenoma (mixed tumor) and it occurs mainly in women > age 40.
 Pleomorphic adenomas can become malignant and are removed surgically.
 Unless completely removed, this type of tumor is likely to recur.
 Other types of benign tumors are also removed surgically but are much less likely to become malignant or recur.